Written by Jacob Poole | HGR Graham Partners LLP

 Buyer Consequences

-Lost Deposit: When the buyer fails to close on the purchase, subject to the Agreement of Purchase and Sale, the buyer may be required to forfeit their deposit.
+Lost Deposit: If the buyer fails to close, subject to any terms of the agreement, the seller may be entitled to keep the entirety of the deposit.

 Forfeiture of Deposit